batcholi/Archean_wiki/src/components/fluids/FluidJunction.md

 # Usage
 The Fluid Junction transfers fluids with the logic shown in the example image below.
 The ports on the face that contains 4 ports only communicate with the port on the face that contains only one.

-When fluid enters through the bottom port, it is divided based on the number of connected components on the top.
+When fluid enters through the single bottom port, it is distributed among the four top ports based on the acceptance capacity of the connected components.
+If all ports are open, the fluid is evenly divided.
+However, if one or more ports are closed (e.g., due to a [fluid valve](./FluidValve.md)), the total amount of fluid is redistributed only among the remaining ports that can still receive the flow.

 <p align="center">
   <img src="diagrFluidJunction.png" />